From the Desk of Dr. Tom Zeager

 Bail – We should do away with the opportunity of bail — a judge should decide if the perpetrator is a flight risk or not.
 We have too many people in prison at $108/day who are not a flight risk.
 About 70% of the people in prison are awaiting trial and have not been convicted of anything.
 The savings in lowering the prison population would greatly outweigh the benefits of bail and save taxpayers several million dollars a year.
 This savings could go towards programs that teach and train offenders on how to be good.
 We have made our prison a debtor’s prison: a poor person sits in a cell awaiting trial because they can’t afford bail, while wealthy people bail themselves out when they should be in prison.
 Sometimes, when the bail bondsman bails people out and they don’t return for court, the bail bondsman doesn’t reimburse the court because they didn’t show up, nor does he go out and find them and bring them to court.

-In Hallways, between the cell blocks, should be glass as much as possible for observation of inmates and create a healthier environment.
+In Hallways, between the cell blocks, should use glass as much as possible for observation of inmates and to distribute more light which will create a healthier environment.

 A correctional facility should be designed for the public to tour it in an efficient manner.
 A good facility should be reviewed in a professional manner by the public on a regular basis — this will foster as accountability.

-The correctional facility should have a robust Re-entry program that connects the inmate to the community.
-The Re-entry program should involve the active participation of employment training and employers, housing, medical, churches and other non-profits.
+The correctional facility should have a robust reentry program that connects every released inmate to the community.
+The reentry program should include the active participation of employment training and employers, housing, medical, churches and other non-profit organizations.